On the transformation of everyday culture in an era of liquid modernity

 The absolute majority of all Internet traffic is p2p file-sharing

-In BitTorrent, Internet traffic, content analysis, file-sharing, net neutrality, p2p on March 14, 2008 at 12:34 pm
+In BitTorrent, content analysis, file-sharing, Internet traffic, net neutrality, p2p on March 14, 2008 at 12:34 pm

 …and most of the files shared are video files.
 The biggest p2p protocol, by sheer volume of data exchanged, is BitTorrent.